10 Years of Small Business Tips

 There are not a limited amount of opportunities.

 There are an unlimited number, but if you chase every opportunity, you will never make meaningful progress on the ones that matter.
 Only pursue opportunities that help you achieve your key goals.
-Say no to everything to everything else.
+Say no to everything else.

 Also, stop thinking all the good ideas are taken.
 It will just paralyze your creativity.
 Your idea most likely has already been done.
 There are very few “new” ideas out there but who cares!
 Whatever you set out to do make it your own – give it a different spin.